-Mariah Idrissi says that social media is acting as a catalyst in making the fashion industry more accepting to couture that isn’t Western-centric.
+Social media is acting as a catalyst in making the modest fashion industry more accepting of cultures that aren’t Western-centric only.

 What took off from Swedish brand H&M’s initiative – portraying urban scenes and stylish attires on a diverse group of people – was the debut of a Muslim model donning a hijab, a first by any international fashion retailer.